SORMaker/Advanced-Algebra/docs/Chapter6/Direct Sum of Subspaces.md

 \alpha = \alpha_1 + \alpha_2, \quad \alpha_1 \in V_1, \alpha_2 \in V_2.
 $$
 is unique, then this sum is called the direct sum of $V_1$ and $V_2$, denoted as $V_1 \bigoplus V_2$.

+> The decomposition of any vector in $V_1 + V_2$ is unique, so it is natural that the decomposition of the zero element is unique.

 ## Th.8